General Terms and Conditions of Business for the purchase and use of electronic tickets.

 Provisions on data protection.

 SBB complies with data protection and telecommunications law in all its dealings with personal and customer details and also refers explicitly to Paragraph 9/Data protection of Tariff 600, the general passenger tariff of the Swiss transport companies.
 Further, customers acknowledge that they may receive advertising from SBB unless they specifically withhold consent in this regard.
-Purchasers of an “electronic” ticket or travelcard as defined in Tariff 600, Section 4, should take note that transport companies or contracted external companies in Switzerland and within the European Union mandated to inspect electronically issued tickets or travelcards and to create distribution models will have access to personal and customer data (anonymised data exchange).
+Purchasers of an “electronic” ticket or travelcard as defined in Tariff 600, Section 4, should take note that transport companies or commissioned third parties in Switzerland and within the European Union mandated to inspect electronically issued tickets or travelcards and to create distribution models may process personal and customer information.

 Securing revenue/anti-abuse measures.